 - Use the highest setting, 600 dpi, for photos; use 300 dpi for documents.

-- Use the index cards or or the Flip Pal Sketch Kit to write captions or identifying information.
+- Use the index cards to write captions or identifying information.
 Write along one side of the card, place it in the margin next to your photo, and scan image and information together.
-Or, Use the transparent sheet in the Flip-Pal Sketch Kit to identify people without writing on the photo itself.
+Or, Use a sheet of transparent plastic and an erasable marker to identify people without writing on the photo itself.

 After You Scan